 The following discussion is a summary of material U.S. federal income tax considerations relating to the ownership and disposition of the ADSs or ordinary shares by a U.S. Holder, as defined below, that holds the ADSs or ordinary shares as "capital assets" (generally, property held for investment) under the U.S. Internal Revenue Code of 1986, as amended, or the Code.
 This discussion is based upon existing U.S. federal income tax law as of the date of this annual report, which is subject to differing interpretations or change, possibly with retroactive effect.
 No ruling has been sought from the U.S. Internal Revenue Service, or the IRS, with respect to any U.S. federal income tax consequences described below, and there can be no assurance that the IRS or a court will not take a contrary position.
-This discussion does not address all aspects of U.S. federal income taxation that may be important to particular investors in light of their individual circumstances, including investors subject to special tax rules (such as, for example, financial institutions, insurance companies, regulated investment companies, real estate investment trusts, broker-dealers, traders in securities that elect mark-to-market treatment, partnerships or other pass-through entities and their partners or investors, and tax-exempt organizations (including private foundations)), investors who are subject to special tax accounting rules under Section 451(b) of the Code, investors who are not U.S. Holders, investors that own (directly, indirectly or constructively) ADSs or ordinary shares representing 10% or more of our stock (by vote or by value), investors that hold ADSs or ordinary shares as part of a straddle, hedge, conversion, constructive sale or other integrated transaction, investors that have a functional currency other than the U.S. dollar and certain former citizens or long-term residents of the United States, all of whom may be subject to tax rules that differ significantly from those summarized below.
-In addition, this discussion does not address any U.S. federal non-income, state, local or non-U.S. tax considerations, the alternative minimum tax or the Medicare contribution tax on net investment income.
-Each potential investor is urged to consult its tax advisor regarding the U.S. federal, state, local and non-U.S. income and other tax considerations of an investment in the ADSs or ordinary shares.
+This discussion does not address all aspects of U.S. federal income taxation that may be important to particular investors in light of their individual circumstances, including investors subject to special tax rules (such as, for example, financial institutions, insurance companies, regulated investment companies, real estate investment trusts, broker-dealers, traders in securities that elect mark-to-market treatment, partnerships or other pass-through entities and their partners or investors, and tax-exempt organizations (including private foundations)), investors who are subject to special tax accounting rules under Section 451(b) of the Code, investors that hold ADSs or ordinary shares as part of a straddle, hedge, conversion, constructive sale or other integrated transaction, investors that have a functional currency other than the U.S. dollar and certain former citizens or long-term residents of the United States, all of whom may be subject to tax rules that differ significantly from these summarized below.
+In addition, this discussion does not address any U.S. federal, state, local and non-U.S. income and other tax considerations of an investment income.
+Each potential investor is urged to consult its tax advisor